LiTingyu1997/mindaudio/README.md

 ### Install with PyPI

-The released version of MindAudio can be installed via `PyPI` as follows:
+The released version of MindSpore AUDIO can be installed via `PyPI` as follows:

 ```shell
 pip install mindaudio